 I. Detail of Investment in Affiliates Greater than 10% of Admitted Assets

-The Company does not hold any investments in affiliates.
+The Company does not hold any investments in affiliates greater than 10% of Admitted Assets.

 J. Write-down for Impairments of Investments in Subsidiary, Controlled or Affiliated Companies